 No, this doesn’t mean that all meetings should really be emails, although a lot of them should.
 It just means that meetings should be leaner, more focused, and more efficient.
 Rather than looping everyone into meetings, or hold meetings simply to give status updates, consider implementing the following practices:

-- Use email or group chat to communicate status updates.
+- Use email, group chats, or management tools to communicate status updates.

 - Limit meeting attendance to those who are directly involved in the matter at hand.